dxhub-apps/lexyhub/docs/etsy-integration.md

 - In environments where Etsy's DataDome challenge blocks live scraping, the script now falls back to a deterministic fixture stored at `scripts/fixtures/etsy-best-sellers-fixture.json`.
 Set `ETSY_BEST_SELLERS_MODE=scrape` to disable the fallback or `ETSY_BEST_SELLERS_MODE=fixture` to skip launching Playwright entirely (handy for local dry runs and CI smoke tests).
+- Listing detail fetches reuse the same DataDome-aware retry loop as the category discovery step.
+Each Playwright navigation attempts up to three loads, reapplies any `datadome` cookies Etsy returns (even on captcha pages), and logs every blocked attempt so maintainers can track anti-bot pressure over time.

 ## 12. Handling Etsy anti-bot responses